 Negative feelings are usually not fun.
 That’s probably how they got that name, although there’s no way to know for sure.
 At the same time, negative feelings are bound to happen.

 No matter how optimistic and fortunate you may be, there will always be trials and difficulties for you to face.
-That’s okay – more than okay.
-It’s an integral part of a happy, healthy life.
+That’s okay — better than okay, even.
+Stepping through challenging experiences is integral to a happy, healthy life.
 Hard times help us grow and make the sweet times even sweeter.

 Identifying Toxic Positivity

-Let’s see what toxic positivity looks like in practice.
-As we saw above, the main thing to look out for is whether positivity is helping to navigate a difficult situation or attempting to replace one.
+The main distinction between toxic positivity and healthy optimism is whether positivity is helping to navigate a challenging situation or attempting to replace one.

-For example, consider these two possible responses to someone telling you about the terrible day they’ve had:
+For example, consider these two possible responses to someone telling you about a terrible day they’ve had:

 Option A: “Hey, it’s not so bad.
 It’s just one day.
 And it’s over now, so cheer up!
 Let’s watch a movie to take your mind off it.”